willfurnass/sheffield_hpc/software/libs/cgns.rst

 Installing
 ----------
+This section is primarily for administrators of the system.

 * This is a pre-requisite for Code Saturne version 4.0.
 * It was built with gcc 4.4.7, openmpi 1.8.3 and hdf 1.8.14